ucll-scripting/exercises/scripting/03-hello-world/explanations.md

 print('bla')
 ```

+You can leave the first line out.
 To run this script, enter the following command in a terminal (*not* a Python shell):

 ```bash
 $ python say-bla.py